veganaize/closure-compiler/Compiler-Assumptions.md

-# To allow for better optimizations in the general case, the compiler makes various assumptions.

 # Introduction

 To allow for better optimizations in the general case, the compiler makes various assumptions.
 This is an attempt to document these assumptions more fully.